rootmos/h/README.md

 a single stand-alone server executable and nothing else.
 So in that setting dropping all capabilities could be useful.

-But even with these restrictions Alice can cause quite a bother.
+But even with these restrictions Alice can cause quite a bother:

 ### Enter [rlimits](https://man.archlinux.org/man/core/man-pages/setrlimit.2.en)
-Now Alice is restricted to using only a selected set of syscalls and only a pre-approved set of file-system operations and paths.
+Now Alice is restricted to using a restricted set of syscalls and restricted to a pre-approved set of file-system operations on an equally pre-approved subset of the file-system tree.

 Her last-ditch effort is to execute a [Denial-of-service attack](https://en.wikipedia.org/wiki/Denial-of-service_attack).
 I suggest Alice tries to `while(1)` allocate at least one page of memory (`getconf PAGESIZE`: 4096 bytes), write a single [pseudo-randomly generated](https://en.wikipedia.org/wiki/Xorshift)